WPCD-Workflows/documentation/source/ets.rst

 =============================================

 ETS-5 uses CPO for actor integration in Kepler and as input data to the workflow.
 This means that the user environment needs to be set up as ITM environment.
-To do so login on the EUROfusion Gateway and type the following commands

 **To do so login on the EUROfusion Gateway and type the following commands:**